xhuangacct/xhuangacct.github.io/content/posts/2016-11-05-php-composer-autoload.md

 ### PSR-4

-Under the `psr-4` key you define a mapping from namespaces to paths, relative to the package root.
+Under the `psr-4` key `pdfs` you define a mapping from namespaces to paths, relative to the package root.
 When autoloading a class like `Foo\\Bar\\Baz` a namespace prefix `Foo\\` pointing to a directory `src/` means that the autoloader will look for a file named `src/Bar/Baz.php` and include it if present.
 Note that as opposed to the older PSR-0 style, the prefix (`Foo\\`) is not present in the file path.

 <!-- more -->